zihaowrez/tp/docs/UserGuide.md

 **Format:** `delete NAME` or `delete INDEX`

 NAME is case sensitive and must match the full name.</br>
-INDEX must be a positive integer.
+INDEX must be a positive integer. </br>

+Note that emergency contacts cannot be deleted.

 **Examples:**